-The Music Technology Route will include subjects such as recording, DAW production, mixing, DJ skills and ensemble performance.
+Music Technology Route will include subjects such as recording, DAW production, mixing, live sound, composition and performance.

 You may apply for one route only.
 For entry into Year 12, these are the questions you need to answer when you apply online: